MeiChenc/Bankruptcy-Prediction-Unsupervised/README.md

 # Bankruptcy Prediction (Imbalanced Classification)

+## Overview
+This project develops a supervised learning framework for early detection of corporate financial distress under extreme class imbalance.
+The goal is not point prediction accuracy, but to generate robust early-warning risk signals that can support credit risk monitoring and portfolio-level decision-making.

+## Problem Framing
+Corporate bankruptcy is a rare but high-impact event.
+Traditional accuracy-driven models often fail to capture distress signals due to severe class imbalance and noisy financial data.
+This project reframes bankruptcy prediction as a risk detection problem, prioritizing recall, stability, and interpretability over headline accuracy metrics.

 Notebook-driven workflow for predicting corporate bankruptcy (`Bankrupt?`) using financial ratios, heavy class-imbalance mitigation, and threshold tuning.
 The entire experiment—including EDA, resampling, training, and exports—lives inside `Bankruptcy_Prediction.ipynb`.

+## Decision Context
+Model outputs are designed to function as early-warning indicators rather than binary predictions.

+Use cases include:
+- Credit risk monitoring
+- Screening for further fundamental or covenant analysis
+- Stress testing and portfolio risk assessment

 ## Dataset & Problem
 - 5,455 companies, 97 columns (170 bankrupt vs. 5,285 solvent → ≈3% positives).